AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-technology.md

   </tr>
   <tr>
    <td colname="col1"> Monitor Color Depths </td>
-   <td colname="col2"> <p> Displays your visitors’ most popular color-depth settings as configured on their computer.
+   <td colname="col2"> <p> Displays your visitors' most popular color-depth settings as configured on their computer.
 Color-depth refers to the number of colors that can be displayed on the screen. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Monitor Resolutions </td>